 10. Seasonal Themes

 Decorate your birdhouses with seasonal themes for year-round interest.
-I love changing up decorations with the seasons, like adding tiny wreaths in winter or flowers in spring.
+I love changing up decorations with the seasons, like adding tiny wreaths in winter or spring flowers.
 It keeps the garden fresh and exciting.

 11. Bird-Watching Perch